Understanding PASCAL VOC Dataset

 The code above does the following:

-• Finally, it checks for the segmented parameter.
-It must either contain a value of 0 or an empty list.
+parameter.
+It must either contain a value of0

-A segmented list denotes that the object is not in linear shape.
+list denotes that the object is not in linear shape.
 Therefore, the mask values for the polygon (non-linear) shape must be present to identify such objects.
 You can read more about this here.

 Having covered all the meta-data about the image, let's move into validating each object.

-1required_objects = ['name', 'pose', 'truncated', 'difficult', 'bndbox'] # All possible meta-data about an object
+1required_objects = ['name', 'pose', 'truncated', 'difficult', 'bndbox'] # All possible meta-data about an object2

 15print('The dataset format is PASCAL VOC!')